guidoschmidt/hicetnunc.wiki.backup/Tools-made-by-the-community.md

 * [TZComet Token Viewer](https://tzcomet.io/#/token/KT1RJ6PbjHpwc3M5rw5s2Nbmefwbuwbdxton/6291%3Falways-show-multimedia%3Dtrue) a tool to view all metadata and media data of OBJKTs (even banned ones).
 Simply paste the OBJKTs ID on top right and press Go.

 * [Collection grouping tool (OBJKT #59369)](https://www.hicetnunc.xyz/objkt/59369) by [@jagracar](https://twitter.com/jagracar).
 Groups your collection after artists and highlights copyminted OBJKTs in your (or any) collection

+* [hicdex](https://hicdex.com/) a blockchain indexer and GraphQL API for hic et nunc